 - 1. These are good faith recommended clearances only and not a guarantee of compliance with all TV manufacturers' maximum allowable operating temperatures. - 2.
 Since every home has unique air flow characteristics and maximum allowable operating temperatures can vary from manufacturer to manufacturer and from model to model, actual TV temperatures should be validated at the time of each installation.
 TVs should not be used in situations where the actual TV temperature exceeds the manufacturers' maximum allowable operating temperatures identified in the TV's technical specifications.
-Contact the TV's manufacturer directly if you cannot locate this information or have questions regarding the information. - Mantel height and depth must conform to mantel requirements specified in the appliance installation manual. - 4.
+Contact the TV's manufacturer directly if you cannot locate this information or have questions regarding the information. - 3.
+Mantel height and depth must conform to mantel requirements specified in the appliance installation manual. - 4.
 "C" dimension taken from the top of the hood or appliance opening to the bottom of the TV. - 5.
 Suggestions on how to further reduce TV temperatures: - a.
 Increase "A" dimension. - b.
 Increase "C" dimension, however, increasing "B" dimension beyond maximum recommended typically results in higher temperatures.

-Figure 2.4 Good Faith TV Guidelines
+Figure 2.3 Good Faith TV Guidelines

-Good Faith Guidelines for TV Installations Above a Fireplace with Passive Heat Option and an Optional Fan
+Good Faith Guidelines for TV Installations Above a Fireplace with Passive Heat Option and a Factory-Installed Fan

-NOTICE: A mantel is required when both the Passive Heat option and an optional fan are installed.
-Life expectancy of the TV will be reduced if a mantel is not present.
-A mantel is not required when the Passive Heat option is installed and a fan is not present.
+NOTICE: A mantel is required when the Passive Heat option is installed.

+The combination of heat from the Passive Heat and the factory-installed fan could reduce the life expectancy of the TV if a mantel is not present.

-^{} Mesh screen required for front discharge or open top discharge passive heat installations with discharge opening of three inches or greater.
+^{} Mesh screen required for front discharge or open top discharge passive heat installations with discharge opening of three inches or greater

-NOTE: The TV installation requirements are the same regardless of whether the Passive Heat kit is installed with a top discharge, side discharge, or open top discharge.
+NOTE: The TV installation requirements are the same regardless of whether the Passive Heat kit is installed with a top discharge, side discharge or open top discharge.

-- Dimension taken from the properties of TV to front of the mantel.
-Dimension taken from the top of mantel to bottom of TV. - Dimension taken from the top of the appliance opening to the bottom of the TV. - "D" Minimum mantel depth = Wall bracket thickness + TV thickness + 3 inches - Dimension taken from the top of TV to bottom of discharge opening. - "F" Passive Heat kit is installed with no mantel and no fan.
-Dimension from appliance opening to bottom of TV.
+- "A" Dimension taken from the front of TV to front of the mantel. - "B" Dimension taken from the top of mantel to bottom of TV. - "C" Dimension taken from the top of the appliance opening to the bottom of the TV. - "D" Minimum mantel depth = Wall bracket thickness + TV thickness + 3 inches - "E" Dimension taken from the top of TV to bottom of discharge opening.